Gregwar/yet-yet-another-ricochet-robot-solver/README.md

-# Yet yet yet another Robot Ricochet solver :-)
+# Yet yet another ricochet robot

 ## How it works ?